wgxcodersdc/organization/learning-resources/front-end-hack-nights/html_study_guide.md

 If this is your first time with HTML/CSS, we encourage you to go through our [First Timer's Guide](https://github.com/womenwhocodedc/organization/blob/master/learning-resources/front-end-hack-nights/first_timers_guide.md).

+### Learning Resources Legend
+* :computer: - interactive courses, labs, or problems
+* :video_camera: - videos
+* :headphones: - podcasts
+* :books: - books or long reads
+* :page_facing_up: - articles, short reads, or tutorials
+* :moneybag: - paid resource

 ###Beginner
-####Interactive
+#### Interactive
 * [CodeAcademy HTML & CSS](http://www.codecademy.com/en/tracks/web) - CodeAcademy’s HTML fundamentals is a great starter for first-timers with HTML.
 It will teach you basic elements while completing interactive challenges in your browser.
-Plus, it’s free!
+Plus, it’s free! :computer:
-* [Khan Academy Intro to HTML](https://www.khanacademy.org/computing/computer-programming/html-css) - Free - Great HTML primer with some sprinkled in CSS (you’ll quickly learn it’s hard to separate HTML from CSS...well-written HTML leads to better CSS and vice-versa!)
+* [Khan Academy Intro to HTML](https://www.khanacademy.org/computing/computer-programming/html-css) - Free - Great HTML primer with some sprinkled in CSS (you’ll quickly learn it’s hard to separate HTML from CSS...well-written HTML leads to better CSS and vice-versa!) :computer:

 ####Blog
-* [Building Your First Web Page](http://learn.shayhowe.com/html-css/building-your-first-web-page/) by Shay Howe - Shay Howe’s goes in-depth on what HTML is, understanding elements, attributes, and tags, and how to pull everything together to write HTML markup for your first web page.
+* [Building Your First Web Page](http://learn.shayhowe.com/html-css/building-your-first-web-page/) by Shay Howe - goes in-depth on what HTML is, understanding elements, attributes, tags, and how to pull everything together to write HTML markup for your first web page. :page_facing_up:
-* [HTML Dog Beginner Tutorial](http://www.htmldog.com/guides/html/beginner/) - Learn about lists, links, tables, forms, and pulling it all together!
+* [HTML Dog Beginner Tutorial](http://www.htmldog.com/guides/html/beginner/) - Learn about lists, links, tables, forms, and pulling it all together! :page_facing_up:

 ####Video
 * [Lynda.com](http://www.lynda.com/default.aspx) videos are free with a DC Public Library card.
 You can be a resident of DC, NoVA, or MD to apply for a DCPL card!
-The org code on Lynda.com is dclibrary.org.
+The org code on Lynda.com is dclibrary.org. :video_camera:
 * [HTML Structure, Syntax, and Semantics](http://www.lynda.com/HTML-tutorials/HTML5-Structure-Syntax-Semantics/182177-2.html) - What is structure?
 What is syntax?
 What are semantics?
 This set of videos will set you on the right path.
-Free with a DC library card!
+Free with a DC library card! :video_camera:

 ####Projects
 * Write the HTML for this screenshot of [Mint.com](https://drive.google.com/file/d/0B6IhK981Uf1tcFJ1RS0xT2hVYUpZa3JINUc0bFhaQ3h6T01B/view?usp=sharing).